FM9442/InstantKiller/README.md

 # Instant Killer
-Hello, FastKiller is program who will erase all your temps files to save space and performance
+Hello, Instant Killer is program who will will erase all your temps files to save space and performance

     To use it :
 Download as ZIP